Planteome/plant-ontology/README-po-editors.md

 * po.owl

-The current release file of the Plant Ontology, in OBO format.
+The current release file of the Plant Ontology, in OWL format.
 All relations that are inferred are asserted in the release process

 All releases can be found here:   https://github.com/Planteome/plant-ontology/releases